HJHPio/Open-Source-Software-Project-Template/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive behavior may be reported to the project team at  <!-- Fill: [contribution@hjhp.io](mailto:contribution@hjhp.io)-->.
+Instances of abusive behavior may be reported to the project team at  <!-- Fill: [contribution@company.example](mailto:contribution@company.example)-->.